saas786/obsidian-notes-1/HECO/Steam Powered Plant.md

 Dry saturated steam:
 - colorless vapor
-- turns white a short distance from the source
+- turns white (wet steam) a short distance from the source

+Wet steam:
--
+- white in color
+- less heat than dry steam